 spaCy is compatible with 64-bit CPython 2.6+∕3.3+ and runs on Unix/Linux, macOS/OS X and Windows.
-The latest spaCy releases are currently only available as source packages over pip.
+The latest spaCy releases are available over pip (source packages only) and conda.
 Installation requires a working build environment.
 See notes on Ubuntu, macOS/OS X and Windows for details.

 pip install -U spacy